Skip to content

 • Act on Warning Signs and Shop Around: Addressing issues like overheating or coolant leaks early prevents bigger, more expensive repairs.
 Before committing to a shop, get at least two quotes to compare costs and ensure you're getting a fair deal.

 • Protect Your Investment with Simple Habits: A new radiator can last up to a decade with proper care.
-Make a habit of checking your coolant levels, using the right fluid to prevent corrosion, and keeping the radiator's exterior clean from debris.
+Make a habit of checking your coolant levels and scheduling coolant flushes, using the right fluid to prevent corrosion, and keeping the radiator's exterior clean from debris.

 When you suspect your radiator is on its way out, the first question that probably pops into your head is, "How much is this going to set me back?"
 It’s a fair question, and the honest answer is: it depends.
 The final bill for a semi-truck radiator replacement isn't a one-size-fits-all number.
 It’s a mix of several key factors, including the specific parts you choose, the hourly rate of your mechanic, and even the make and model of your rig.